yahashinj/methods-quiz2/README.md

     Given a string, return a new string where "not" has been added to the front.
 However, if the string already begins with "not" return the original string unchanged.
 3. icy_hot?

-    Given two temperatures, it is icy_hot if one is less than 0 and the other is greater than 100.
+    It is icy if a temperature is less than zero, and it is hot if a temperature is greater than 100.
+Given two temperatures, return true if either one is icy and the other is hot.
 4. closer_to

     Given a target number and two guesses, return the guess that is closer to the target.
 If they are the same distance, return 0.